SARVESS/Hospital_API/Readme.md

 localhost:6000/api/v1
 ```

-1. `/doctors/register` - POST request to create and register doctor you have to give username, password, confirm_password and name in body and select x-www-form-urlencoded.
+1. `/doctors/register` - POST request to create and register doctor you have to give username, password, confirm_password and name in body and select x-www-form-urlencoded.(Video link attached below)

 2. `/doctors/login` - POST request to login the doctor in app you have to provide correct username and password in body and select x-www-form-urlencoded and copy jwtToken
-   that you will get in data part in postman for further api requests.
+   that you will get in data part in postman for further api requests.(Video link attached below)

 3. `/patients/register` - POST request to register patients in hospital, you have to provide his/her phoneNumber, name in body,and have to set key in Headers as Authorization
-    and value as `Bearer copiedtoken` and when you get status code as 200, you have to use id as his/her phoneNumber.
+    and value as `Bearer copiedtoken` and when you get status code as 200, you have to use id as his/her phoneNumber.(Video link attached below)

 4. `/patients/:id/create_report` - POST request to create the report for any specific patient, you have to provide his/her id that is phoneNumber in params, status in body
     and have to set key in Headers as Authorization  and value as `Bearer copiedtoken` and you can only give one out of these four status as-
    `Negative`, `Travelled-Quarantine`, `Symptoms-Quarantine`, `Positive-Admit`
+   (Video link attached below)

 5. `/patients/:id/all_reports` - GET request to get all reports of a specific patient till date,you have to provide his/her id that is phoneNumber by which he/she is registered
     and have to set key in Headers as Authorization  and value as `Bearer copiedtoken`.
+(Video link attached below)

 6. `/reports/:status` - GET request to get all reports of a specific status till date, you have to provide status in params out of the four mentioned above and have to set
     key in Headers as Authorization  and value as `Bearer copiedtoken`.
+(Video link attached below)

 ## Versioning